 This is a response to a prayer request by a young single mother in a very desperate situation.
 Many single parents have enough financial and emotional support to lead a productive and happy life, but others are not so fortunate.
 Single fathers often have the same problems.

 "Four years ago, my husband left my two sons and me.
 I felt so alone, hurt, confused and abandoned and I'm still suffering.
 I lost my first house and can't get financed to buy another.
 I work full time but didn't know if we would have food or gas to go to work last week.
 I am forced to skip paying one debt to pay another.
 I feel helpless and alone.
 I have no one to help me.
 I only trust Jesus to bring me through."

-Hello ........, thank you for contacting us.
-I will pray for you and expect God to answer.
+Hello ______, thank you for contacting us.
+I will pray for you and I believe that God will see you through.

-Sometimes life can be tough, but you are correct to place your trust in Jesus; He loves you very much and wants you to rely upon Him for all your needs, including strength, wisdom, and decision making.
-There may be times when you feel all alone, but you are not, because He will always be with you.
+Sometimes life can be tough, but you are correct to place your trust in Jesus; He loves you very much and wants you to rely upon Him for all your needs, including strength, wisdom, and decisions.
+There may be times when you feel all alone, but you are not; He will always be with you.

 Your situation touches me deeply because I was a single parent of three and understand your difficulties, including the lack of understanding from others, the isolation and feeling as though it will never end.

 But don't be afraid, God will be with you, and, with Him, it's always just the beginning.

 I believe God will provide for you and that the coming years will get better.
 The kids will be grown which will help with the finances and other burdens and allow more time for your personal life and needs.